WordPress is an open source content management system (CMS) that has been available since 2003.

 On the plus side, building eCommerce stores on Squarespace is an almost seamless experience.

-In fact, we’d probably go as far to say that Squarespace offers the easiest way to sell products online and does so in an attractive and professional-quality manner.
+In fact, we’d probably go as far to say that Squarespace offers the easiest way to sell products online and does so in an attractive and professional quality manner.

-The platform has a number of payment options built-in and adding products to your store is a very simple process.
+The platform has a number of payment options built in and adding products to your store is a very simple process.

 Squarespace’s template range and customisation options are excellent.
-Simple drag and drop mechanics allow users to insert complex functionality with the click of a mouse.
+Simple drag and drop interface mechanics allow users to insert complex functionality with the click of a mouse.

-It’s also really easy to make a website look great on Squarespace and you’ll never have any trouble with mismatched fonts, image insertion, or text placement.
+It’s also really easy to make a website look great on Squarespace and you’ll never have any trouble with mismatched fonts, image insertion or text placement.

 Another important aspect of a business website is Search Engine Optimisation (SEO).
 Squarespace has a range of SEO features built in to help improve the website’s ranking.